Search

 Mike Holdren

-As Chief Information Officer, Mike is charged with the creation of strategic IT initiatives that align with the Accessia Health mission and long-term goals.
+As Executive Vice President of Information Technology, Mike is charged with the creation of strategic IT initiatives that align with the Accessia Health mission and long-term goals.

 Mike has extensive experience in all aspects of healthcare technology.
-He has recently provided CIO leadership and consulting services to a number of nonprofit organizations.
-Mike was with Marlin Private Equity as a Technology and Operations Executive, providing due diligence and CIO leadership for Marlin healthcare technology acquisitions.
-Mike has also served in roles as the Executive Director of Software Program Delivery for Aetna Healthcare, Vice President of Applications Development for Coventry Healthcare, CIO of First Health Services, and VP of Application Development for Anthem Blue Cross Blue Shield of Virginia.
+In previous roles, he provided CIO leadership and consulting services to a number of nonprofit organizations.
+Mike was with Marlin Private Equity as a technology and operations executive, providing due diligence and CIO leadership for Marlin healthcare technology acquisitions.
+Mike has also served in roles as the executive director of software program delivery for Aetna Healthcare, vice president of applications development for Coventry Healthcare, CIO of First Health Services, and VP of application development for Anthem Blue Cross Blue Shield of Virginia.

 Jennifer Noonan, MSN, RN